Skip to Content

 Key Points:

-• If you’re only going to do one zipline in Vegas, make it SlotZilla.
-Even at 2x the price of FlyLINQ on the Strip, it’s a great value.
+• If you’re only going to do one zipline in Vegas, make it SlotZilla, even though it’s more expensive.

 It’s difficult to miss the SlotZilla Zipline if you’re on Fremont Street, which has the appearance of a giant slot machine and releases a new batch of screaming thrill-seekers every few minutes.